From Experience: 6 Ways to Spot Accommodation Scams in Germany

 There are a few reasons why an apartment or WG doesn’t offer “Anmeldung”:

-• They are subletting the apartment or room illegally
+1. They are subletting the apartment or room illegally.

-• The property offers short-term hotel/hostel-style accomodation that doesn’t qualify for registration.
-In this case, it’s not a red flag, but NOT a long term option either!
+3. The property offers short-term hotel/hostel-style accommodation that doesn’t qualify for registration.

 • Without it, you are unable to apply for your visa, obtain a German tax ID or open certain German bank accounts!

-• Thus, keep “Anmeldung” in your priority during your search – and always ask if “Anmeldung” is available!
+• Thus always ask if “Anmeldung” is available!

 5. The Monthly Rent Seems “Too Good To Be True”